 If you have pets, you may struggle with finding pet-friendly houseplants to keep in your home.
 After all, many popular plant species, like sago palms and peace lilies, are toxic to pets.
-But, if you happen to like cacti, there’s good news: cactus plants are non-toxic.
+But, if you happen to like cacti, there’s good news: most cactus plants are non-toxic.

 Many succulent species (like Euphorbia and aloes) naturally contain toxins which are intended to protect the plants against predator attack.
 However, cacti evolved a different line of defense.
-Most cacti are covered in sharp spines, so they don’t need toxins to protect them.
+Most cacti are covered in sharp spines, so they usually don’t need toxins to protect them.

-Since cacti are naturally non-toxic, they are generally safer to keep in homes with pets.
+Since the majority of cacti are naturally non-toxic, they are generally safer to keep in homes with pets.
 That said, most cacti do have sharp spines, which can cause nasty injuries to curious pets if they’re left unattended.
 So, if you have pets, you’ll still want to place your cacti in safe spots and out of Fido’s way.

 - 12 best cacti for homes with pets

 - 2. Dragon fruit cactus (Selenicereus undatus)

 - 5. Fishbone cactus (Selenicereus anthonyanus)

 - 6. Saguaro cactus (Carnegiea gigantea)